seregazhuk/seregazhuk.github.io_old/_posts/2016-06-27-top-videos-to-watch.md

 ---

 My list of videos that I'm going to watch this year.
-Videos cover different topics, such as Design Principles, Design Patterns, DDD, Architecture and Design, PHP:
+These videos cover different topics, such as Design Principles, Design Patterns, DDD, Architecture and Design, PHP:

 - [Erik Meijer - One Hacker Way](https://youtu.be/FvMuPtuvP5w)